First letterpress project for The Disconsolate: a gravestone bookmark.

 Aislin, the disconsolate, was fortified and dangerous and felt she was losing the ability to reason.
 With purpose, she turned the pages to Paul Hoover’s poem titled ‘Desire’, page four-hundred and eighty-seven, with the pressed rose petals, and all at once, they fell to the concrete.
 She watched them blow away, over the grey and into the hot sand.
 Some of them stuck there at an angle, looking like fish fins churning out of the earth.
 She imagined that the fish had gone into battle with the ants; that neither side could win.
 Battles could never be won with old rose petals.

-Update: The Disconsolate is in the final stages of editing!
+Update: The Disconsolate is in the final stages of editing and launches 2021!